-As of September 30, 1995, the Company's principal source of liquidity was \$112.6 million of cash and short-term investments, an increase of \$23.8 million from the balance of \$88.8 million at April 1, 1995.
-This increase was primarily the result of cash generated from operations.
+As of December 30, 1995, the Company's principal source of liquidity was \$212.0 million of cash and short-term investments, an increase of \$123.2 million from the balance of \$88.8 million at April 1, 1995.
+This increase was primarily the result of net proceeds of approximately \$86.7 million from the Company's follow-on public offering of 2,500,000 shares of common stock completed in November 1995 and cash generated from operations.
 The Company also has available an unsecured \$10 million demand bank credit facility with interest due on outstanding balances at a money market rate.
 This facility has not been used.

-Accounts receivable and deferred income on sales to distributors increased 14% and 22%, respectively, as compared to the balances at April 1, 1995.
-These increases were primarily due to the higher revenue level in the fiscal 1996 second quarter and the timing of billings to end customers and distributors.
-Inventories increased by 49% versus amounts recorded at April 1, 1995 due to increased production in response to higher revenue levels and the timing of silicon wafer receipts.
-Accounts payable and accrued expenses increased 25% as compared to the balance at April 1, 1995 due to the higher level of wafer receipts, increased expense activity associated with the higher revenue levels and timing of payments.
-The wafer supply advance decreased by 27% as compared to the balance at April 1, 1995 due to the receipt of wafers under the advance production payment agreement with Seiko Epson and a \$1.8 million reclassification to "Prepaid expenses and other current assets" as an increase in management's estimate of wafers to be received under this agreement in the next twelve months.
+Accounts receivable and deferred income on sales to distributors increased 30% and 43%, respectively, as compared to the balances at April 1, 1995.
+These increases were primarily due to the higher revenue level in the fiscal 1996 third quarter and the timing of billings to end customers and distributors.
+Inventories increased by 63% versus amounts recorded at April 1, 1995 due to increased production in response to higher revenue levels and the timing of silicon wafer receipts.
+Accounts payable and accrued expenses increased 18% as compared to the balance at April 1, 1995 due to the higher level of wafer receipts, increased expense activity associated with the higher revenue levels and timing of payments.
+The wafer supply advance decreased by approximately \$12.5 million, or 40%, as compared to the balance at April 1, 1995 due to the receipt of wafers under the Advance Production Payment agreement with Seiko Epson and a \$4.7 million reclassification to "Prepaid expenses and other current assets" as an increase in management's estimate of wafers to be received under this agreement in the next twelve months.

-The decrease in income taxes payable of \$2.4 million between April 1, 1995 and September 30, 1995 is primarily attributable to the timing of quarterly tax payments.
+The increase in income taxes payable of \$1.0 million between April 1, 1995 and December 30, 1995 is primarily attributable to the timing of quarterly tax payments and higher pretax profits in the fiscal 1996 period.